frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 * Learned the basics of bearings, shafts, gears, chain and sprockets, and belt and pulleys
 * Learned how to model power transmissions
 * Learned how to use the `Contextless Belt` and `Chain Generator` Featurescripts
+* Learned how to insert Standard Library components and mate bolts and nuts
+* Learned how to use the `Shaft` and `Vent` Featurescripts
+* Learned how to use the `Replicate` tool

-In stage 1C, you will begin to learn the basic workflow for robot modeling!
+In stage 1C, you will begin to learn the basic workflow for robot modeling.
 This is the final step before being able to design a full mechanism!

 <br>
 <center>1B: Gearboxes</center>